m3g/CellListMap.jl/docs/src/ParticleSystem.md

 ### Updating coordinates

 The coordinates can be updated (mutated, or the array of coordinates can change in size by pushing or deleting particles), simply by directly accessing the `xpositions` field of the system.
 The `xpositions` array is a `Vector` of `SVector` (from `StaticArrays`), with coordinates copied from the input array provided.
-Thus, the coordinates in the `PeriodicSystem` structure must be updated independently of updates in the original array of coordinates.
+Thus, the coordinates in the `ParticleSystem` structure must be updated independently of updates in the original array of coordinates.

 Let us exemplify the interface with the computation of forces: